idiap/bob/doc/TutorialsTrainer.rst

 Backpropagation [4]_ requires a learning rate to be set.
 In the previous example, the default value 0.1 has been used.
 This might be updated using the :py:attr:`bob.trainer.MLPBackPropTrainer.learningRate` attribute.

-An other alternative exists referred to as **resilient propagation** (Rprop) [5]_, which dynamically compute an optimal learning rate.
+Another alternative exists referred to as **resilient propagation** (Rprop) [5]_, which dynamically computes an optimal learning rate.
 The corresponding class is :py:class:`bob.trainer.MLPRPropTrainer`, and the overall training procedure remains identical.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE